38

 While the BMI sets the body weight in relationship to height it will not be able to tell us anything about the body composition.
 The body composition describes the relationship of fat mass to fat-free mass or lean body mass of our body.

-• Fat mass is the amount of adipose tissue which is 79 % fat , 3 % protein and 18 % water.
+• Fat mass is the amount of adipose tissue.
+Adipose tissue is 79 % fat , 3 % protein and 18 % water.

 • If we subtract the fat mass from the body weight we will get fat-free mass.
 Fat-free mass includes muscle, organs, blood, electrolytes, bone and body water.